flare-foundation/governance-proposals/FIP/FIP_16.md

 ### 4.6 `RNat` Unvested Funds Redistribution

 This proposal changes the unvested Cross Chain incentive mechanism.
-Instead of being burnt, the unvested claimed fees are sent back to the Cross Chain Incentive Pool.
+Instead of being burned, the unvested claimed fees are sent back to the Cross Chain Incentive Pool.

 ## 5. Network Safety and Validator Sustainability